fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 .. code-block:: shell

-   %a|sn%           "Last name" field returned in unaccented.
+   %a|sn%           "Last name" field returned unaccented.
                      If "sn=Valérie" then the returned value is "Valerie"

 **b**

-The **b** macro can be used to convert to base64.
+The **b** modifier can be used to convert to base64.

 **c**

-The **c** macro can be used to put a comment.
+The **c** modifier can be used to put a comment.
 An example :

 .. code-block:: bash